yaros-hoi/gulp/README.md

 # gulp
-A common template for SCSS/Jade.
-Build on gulp.
+A starter kit for front-end builds.

 Run it:
 ```
+npm install
 gulp
 ```